LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Background and Related Work

-Music error detection is an instance of the sequence-to-sequence learning problem~\citep{sutskever_sequence_2014, luong_multi-task_2016, hawthorne_sequence--sequence_2021}.
-Specifically, it is a many-to-one sequence translation task, as it relies on two sequences (practice and reference, audio or symbolic) that are compared to produce an error sequence. \Cref{fig:comparison} shows the two kinds of approaches to music practice error detection: explicit alignment (older works) and latent alignment (modern approach).
+Music error detection (\Cref{fig:error-fig}) is an instance of the sequence-to-sequence learning problem~\citep{sutskever_sequence_2014, luong_multi-task_2016, hawthorne_sequence--sequence_2021}.
+Specifically, it is a many-to-one sequence translation task, as it relies on two sequences (practice and reference, audio or symbolic) that are compared to produce an error sequence.
+There are two main approaches to music practice error detection: explicit alignment and latent alignment, illustrated in \Cref{fig:comparison}.

-\textbf{Explicit alignment} methods explicitly compare transcribed notes from the score and practice audio. \Cref{fig:comparison}a illustrates this approach.
+\emph{Explicit alignment} methods compare transcribed notes from the score and practice audio (\Cref{fig:comparison}a).
 Techniques such as Dynamic Time Warping (DTW)~\citep{sakoe_dynamic_1978} align the score and practice audio to facilitate this comparison.
-These methods identify differences by explicitly comparing the symbolic score to reference audio~\citep{benetos_score-informed_2012, wang_identifying_2017}.
-However, DTW is sensitive to deviations from the reference sequence, commonly present in practice recordings with errors (\emph{e.g.}, extra or missing notes).
-This leads to inadequate error detection \citep{chou_detecting_2025}.
+These methods identify differences by comparing the symbolic score to reference audio~\citep{benetos_score-informed_2012, wang_identifying_2017}.
+However, DTW is sensitive to deviations from the reference sequence, commonly present in practice recordings with errors, leading to inadequate error detection~\citep{chou_detecting_2025}.